biocore/empress/README.md

 ![empress_unrooted_feature_coloring](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empress_unrooted_feature_coloring.png)

 The plot is now updated so each branch is now colored by its phylum-level classification.
 We can see that many of the extra long branches are now mostly the same magenta color.
 Check out the legend on the left side of the screen -- it turns out that the magenta color corresponds to a phylum-level classification of `k__Bacteria; Unspecified`, indicating that these ASVs were only classified as Bacteria.
 You may also have noticed that these outlier branches appear mainly in 2 distinct clusters.
-While we don’t have any more information about the classification of these features, perhaps we can gain some more insight regarding their classification by looking at their closest common ancestors that do have taxonomic information.
+While we don't have any more information about the classification of these features, perhaps we can gain some more insight regarding their classification by looking at their closest common ancestors that do have taxonomic information.

-#### Exploring a feature’s closest common ancestors
+#### Exploring a feature's closest common ancestors

-So far, we’ve looked at our data using the default unrooted tree view.
-To visually locate these features’ closest common ancestors, it may be easier to switch to a different layout.
+So far, we've looked at our data using the default unrooted tree view.
+To visually locate these features' closest common ancestors, it may be easier to switch to a different layout.
 From the main menu, click *Layout* then select *Circular* (or *Rectangular*).
 Our plot automatically switches to a rooted layout.

 ![empress_circular_feature_coloring](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empress_circular_feature_coloring.png)